Consumer Medicine Information

 after taking anti-inflammatory medicines in the past

-diseases of the bowel or inflammation of the intestinal tract (Crohn's disease) or colon (ulcerative colitis)
+diseases of the bowel or inflammation of the intestinal tract (Crohn's disease) or colon (ulcerative or ischemic colitis)

 past history of haemorrhoids (piles) or irritation of the rectum (back passage)